hannahlangmead/website-portfolio-2020spring/README.md

 3. _Electrate Autobiography_.
 My colleague Stephen Quigley has put together a guided exercise in reflecting on your networks of influence that functions as a kind of behind-the-scenes hands-on-code version of an Adobe Spark.
 Template-style writing prompts are hidden in comments on the html, and the CSS is fully customizable.
 Have a look at [github.com/sjquigley/Electrate-Fuego](https://github.com/sjquigley/Electrate-Fuego) for more information!
 NB: I may fork this myself and suggest some modifications - e.g. he has some image display parameters hard-coded in the HTML that I think belongs in the CSS – so let me know if you're leaning this way!

 And if your parachute is malfunctioning (i.e. you'd like even more specific direction), just let me know!

+ASSETS:
+paw prints by zidney from the Noun Project